Trail Conditions

 22 Nov 2025 trail reported to be plowed.
 Caution wild fire prevention project in progress in the Wolf Creek / Mary Lake area with crews and equipment working on and near trail as well as possible plowed sections throughout the winter.

-Copper Haul/Fish Lake Road – Porter Creek (powerline trail) No Report
+Copper Haul/Fish Lake Road – Porter Creek (powerline trail) Good Groomed 13 Dec 2025.

 Copper Haul/Fish Lake Road – Porter Creek (upper trail) No Report